Matthew George Justice: Television

-Big Talk Productions (2007– current position)

 Justice joined Big Talk as managing director in 2007 and has overseen the re-structuring of the company for the past 11 years, including BBC Worldwide's investment in 2008 and the sale of Big Talk Productions to ITV Studios in 2013.
-Justice's executive producer TV highlights include multiple award-winning series Rev. (BBC Two) and Him & Her (BBC Three) both winning the BAFTA for situation comedy in 2011 and 2014, and multi-award nominee Friday Night Dinner (Channel 4), now in its fifth series due to air in 2018.
+Justice's executive producer TV highlights include multiple award-winning series Rev. (BBC Two) and Him & Her (BBC Three) both winning the BAFTA for situation comedy in 2011 and 2014, and Friday Night Dinner (Channel 4), its fifth series due to air in 2018.

-Since his arrival Justice has worked in an executive producer role across Big Talk's TV shows, including Free Agents (US and UK versions) starring Sharon Horgan and Stephen Mangan in 2009.
+Justice has worked in an executive producer role across Big Talk's TV shows, including Free Agents (US and UK versions) starring Sharon Horgan and Stephen Mangan in 2009.
 This was followed in 2012 by A Young Doctor’s Notebook (Sky Arts 1), starring Jon Hamm and Daniel Radcliffe with the second series winning a Broadcast Award for Best Multi-Channel Programme (2014).

 From 2013 to 2015 Justice executive produced two series of Raised By Wolves, written by Caitlin and Caroline Moran, which has a US version currently being reimagined by Oscar winning writer Diablo Cody and three series of the comedy The Job Lot starring Sarah Hadland and Russell Tovey for ITV2.
 The following year (2014) he again worked as an executive producer on the drama series Our Zoo (BBC One) from the Oscar-nominated Matt Charman and Mr Sloane starring Nick Frost and Olivia Colman which launched on Sky Atlantic from Emmy award-winning writer and director Robert B. Weide.

 In 2015, Justice fulfilled his executive producer role on comedy series Cockroaches (ITV2) written by Freddy Syborn (co-writer of The Bad Education Movie) and in 2016 on Crashing, written by, and starring multi-award-winning actress and playwright Phoebe Waller-Bridge (Channel 4), and the supernatural detective series Houdini & Doyle from House creator David Shore directed by Stephen Hopkins (Californication, 24).
 Later that year he was part of the Big Talk Productions team who relaunched the much loved BAFTA award-winning Cold Feet for ITV, with creator Mike Bullen and the original cast returning.
 To date, the show is ITV's biggest drama launch of 2016 with an audience of 8.4 million and a 33% total audience share.
 The show was then recommissioned.
 Additionally, he produced the BAFTA award-winning comedy series Mum (BBC Two) which was another product of the continuing collaboration between Big Talk and Him & Her creator Stefan Golaszewski.

-In 2017 Justice and his longtime executive producing partner and CEO of Big Talk, Kenton Allen, worked on the seventh series of Cold Feet; a new comedy series Back written by Emmy Award-winning Simon Blackwell (Veep, In The Loop, Peep Show) starring David Mitchell and Robert Webb for Channel 4; Bliss for Sky Atlantic written and directed by acclaimed US writer/director/performer David Cross starring Heather Graham and Stephen Mangan; drama series Living the Dream and comedy series Timewasters.
+In 2017 Justice and his longtime executive producing partner and CEO of Big Talk, Kenton Allen, worked on the seventh series of Cold Feet; a new comedy series Back written by Emmy Award-winning Simon Blackwell (Veep, In the Loop, Peep Show) starring David Mitchell and Robert Webb for Channel 4; Bliss for Sky Atlantic written and directed by acclaimed US writer/director/performer David Cross starring Heather Graham and Stephen Mangan; drama series Living the Dream and comedy series Timewasters.